4 Things I Learned Paying Off $30,000 in Student Loan Debt

-It took me two post-college internships before I landed a full-time job that would allow me to move out.
-All my credit card debt was paid off by this point and my student loan payments were manageable.
+After two post-college internships, I finally landed a full-time job that allowed me to move out.
+By this point, all of my credit card debt was finally paid off, and I was managing my student loan payments.

-Learning from past mistakes, I worked on building a solid cash cushion before moving out on my own.
-My salary from the new job wasn’t very high, but I worked hard to keep expenses to less than 70% of my income, including rent.
+Learning from my past mistakes, I worked hard to build a solid cash cushion before moving out on my own.
+My new salary wasn’t very high, but I worked hard to keep my expenses – including rent – at less than 70 percent of my income.

-This is one of the most important lessons you can learn as an adult.
-Having money means freedom and choices.
-A high-paying job won’t give you any more freedom than a low-paying job if you live an unsustainable lifestyle.
+One of the most important lessons you can learn as an adult is that having money means freedom and choices.
+A high-paying job will not provide any more freedom than a low-paying job if you choose to live an unsustainable lifestyle.

 3. Having a support system is crucial

-While I hated moving back home with my parents or asking them for money, having their support was invaluable.
-Without that safety net, I’d likely not have been able to pay off my debts as quickly as I did.
+Although I hated moving back in with my parents or asking them for money, their support was invaluable.
+Without that safety net, I would never have been able to pay off my debts as quickly as I did.

-Not only did my parents provide room and board, they did so for free.
-I had taken their help for granted while I was in high school, but after moving out on my own I was able to fully appreciate their support.
+Not only did my parents provide me with room and board, they did so for free.
+I had taken their help for granted while I was in high school, but after moving out on my own, I was able to fully appreciate their support.

 I worked a part time job all throughout college and during the summer so I could pay my bills.
-Even though I still wasn’t saving money, I learned some important life skills.
-It was the first time I had to rent an apartment on my own, pay for utilities, buy groceries, feed myself, and so on.
+Even though I still wasn’t saving money, I was still learning some important life skills.
+That was the first time I rented an apartment on my own, paid for utilities, bought groceries, fed myself, and so on.

-This made me appreciate my parents even more as I moved back home.
-While I wasn’t happy to be back where I started before college, I had a better understanding of what it would take to live on my own again.
+That experience made me appreciate my parents even more when I moved back home.
+While I wasn’t happy to be right back where I had started pre-college, I had a better understanding of what it would take to live on my own again.